SPDY (pronounced speedy); NPN (Next Protocol Negotiation); ALPN (Application Layer Protocol Negotiation) and HTTP/2

 The name "SPDY" is a trademark of Google and is not an acronym.

 Implementing a new protocol across the web, where varieties of devices exists along with multiple range of OS across platforms, is like play with fire.
 This may lead to random dropped connections with no or very little troubleshooting information and will cause frustration for the end user.
 To deal with this, SPDY is delivered via SSL.
+End-to-end encrypted tunnel allows the client and the server to exchange SPDY frames without intervention by intermediate nodes.
+It's important to note that SPDY does not require SSL, but in practice, SSL is a pragmatic choice to get to a working solution.

 So, how the client and server will know to use the SPDY after the establishment of TLS/SSL session ?